capactio/website/docs/content-development/guide.md

 ## Using custom storage backend

-In the Mattermost installation example, we used the default storage backend which stores static TypeInstance values inside Local Hub database.
+By default, Capact used the default storage backend which stores static TypeInstance values inside Local Hub database.
 However, you can use a custom backend - for example, to store and manage TypeInstance values externally.
 The available storage backends are listed [here](../feature/storage-backends/introduction.md#available-storage-backends).

 To enforce using a given storage backend for Implementation, use the **Implementation.requires** property: